KajalDeore04/Breast-Cancer/README.md

 # Breast Cancer Detector

-A web application that uses a machine learning model to predict whether breast cancer is malignant or benign based on medical features.
+A web application that uses a machine learning model to predict whether breast cancer is malignant or benign based on medical features with 97% accuracy.
 **Live Demo:** [https://breast-cancer-xv3i.onrender.com/](https://breast-cancer-xv3i.onrender.com/)

 ---